plone/training/mastering-plone/relations.rst

 Relations are based on `zc.relation <https://pypi.org/project/zc.relation/>`_.
 This package stores transitive and intransitive relationships.
-It allows for complex relationships and searches along them.
+It allows complex relationships and searches along them.
 Because of this functionality, the package is a bit complicated.

 The package `zc.relation` provides its own catalog, a relation catalog.